Frosty the Snowman (TV special): Plot

-Magician Professor Hinkle is hired to perform at a school's Christmas Eve party, but when it goes wrong, he blames his hat and throws it away.
-When the children go outside in order to play in the snow, they build a snowman that they name "Frosty" after some debate.
-The hat lands on Frosty's head and brings Frosty to life.
+On Christmas Eve, inept magician Professor Hinkle is hired to perform at a school's party, but when it goes wrong, he blames his hat and throws it away.
+Once school is dismissed and the children go outside to play in the snow, they build a snowman that they name "Frosty.”
+The hat lands on the snowman’s head and brings him to life.
 Hinkle realizes that the hat is actually magic and sees this as a chance to become rich.
-He takes it back despite the children’s protests until his rebellious rabbit named Hocus Pocus switches it with a Christmas wreath and brings the hat back to the children who revive Frosty.
+He takes it back, despite the children’s protests, until his rabbit, Hocus Pocus, switches it with a lamppost wreath and brings the hat back to the children, who use it to revive Frosty.

 However, the temperature begins to rise and Frosty fears that he will melt unless he can get to the North Pole.
 The children suggest putting him on a train to get there.
 They parade through town on the way to the train station, shocking several people including a traffic cop.
-Due to not having money for tickets, Frosty, Hocus and one of the children named Karen secretly board a freight train's refrigerator car.
-Unbeknownst to them, Hinkle who has discovered Hocus’ switch follows them by riding on the bottom of the caboose.
+Despite having no money for tickets, Frosty, Hocus, and one of the children named Karen secretly board a freight train's refrigerator car.
+Unbeknownst to them, Hinkle follows.